4 guidelines for writing great multiple choice questions

 1. Provide a “None of the above”, “I don’t know” or “Other” option.

-This will prevent your data from being skewed in case none of the other answers apply to the user, or the user is confused.
+This will prevent your data from being skewed if none of the other answers apply to the user or the user is confused.

 2. Provide clear and distinct answers.